Up to 60% off sofas & mattresses — limited‑time deals.

 Stronger support profile Too firm for some side sleepers

-Airflow-oriented foam layer design Limited bounce
+Airflow-oriented foam design Limited bounce

 Stable feel over time Edge support remains average